Our Services

 Common thoughts during this time include:

 These reactions are normal.
-However, excessive anxiety can affect sleep, appetite, and daily functioning.
+However, excessive worry can affect sleep, appetite, and daily functioning.

-If you're experiencing persistent worry, racing thoughts, physical tension, or other symptoms that are interfering with your daily life, Ubie's free AI-powered Anxiety Symptom Checker can help you understand what you're experiencing and whether you should seek additional support.
+If you're struggling with persistent worry, racing thoughts, physical tension, or sleep disturbances while waiting for your results, you can use Ubie's free AI-powered Anxiety Symptom Checker to better understand what you're experiencing and get personalized guidance on whether you should seek additional support during this stressful time.

 Anxiety does not mean something is wrong with you.
 It means you care about your health.